-The ethics and compliance function has evolved over the past decade and it is now front and centre with greatly expanded responsibilities.
-When it comes to creating ethics and compliance programmes, organisations today cannot afford to settle for “good enough” and should continuously strive for “great.”
+The ethics and compliance function has evolved over the past decade and it is now front and center with greatly expanded responsibilities.
+When it comes to creating ethics and compliance programs, organizations today cannot afford to settle for “good enough” and should continuously strive for “great.”

-“Today’s CCO is a leader who can build alliances, enhance trust both inside and outside the organisation, and work to strengthen brand and reputational value.”
+“Today’s CCO is a leader who can build alliances, enhance trust both inside and outside the organization, and work to strengthen brand and reputational value.”

 -Henry Ristuccia, Leader of Strategic and Regulatory Risk, Deloitte Global Risk Advisory

-What separates a “good” ethics and compliance programme from a “great” one?
-How does an organisation’s investment in compliance and reputation risk mitigation systems and processes measure up against leading practices?
-At a time when risks are increasing, what are the building blocks upon which to build a world-class ethics and compliance programme that not only protects an organisation from internal and external threats, but also enhances its brand and strengthens its relationship with all stakeholders?
+What separates a “good” ethics and compliance program from a “great” one?
+How does an organization’s investment in compliance and reputation risk mitigation systems and processes measure up against leading practices?
+At a time when risks are increasing, what are the building blocks upon which to build a world-class ethics and compliance program that not only protects an organization from internal and external threats, but also enhances its brand and strengthens its relationship with all stakeholders?

-While there are a number of factors—or ingredients—that separate the “good” from the “great,” in our experience, there are five that are key differentiators in the highest performing compliance programmes:
+While there are a number of factors—or ingredients—that separate the “good” from the “great,” in our experience, there are five that are key differentiators in the highest performing compliance programs: